awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  You can use RDS Proxy with Amazon RDS MySQL and Aurora MySQL\.
 You can't use it with self\-managed MySQL databases in EC2 instances\.
 +  Currently, all proxies listen on port 3306\.
 +  Your RDS Proxy must be in the same VPC as the database\.
 Although the database can be publicly accessible, the proxy can't be\.
-+  Currently, proxies don't track any changes to the set of DB instances within an Aurora DB cluster\.
-Those changes include operations such as host replacements, instance renames, port changes, scaling instances up or down, or adding or removing DB instances\.
++  Currently, proxies don't track any changes to the associated RDS or Aurora DB instances\.
+Those changes include operations such as host replacements, instance renames, port changes, and scaling instances up or down\.
+Proxies also don't track changes to Aurora clusters such as adding or removing DB instances\.
 +  Not all logic is implemented to pin sessions to database connections based on SQL statements and functions\.
 For the most current pinning behavior, see [Pinning](#rds-proxy-pinning)\.

 ## Command\-Line Examples for RDS Proxy<a name="rds-proxy.examples"></a>